PERFormance Enhancement of the Canadian nutrition guidelines by a Tailored Implementation Strategy: The PERFECTIS Study

 Funding: AHSC AFP Innovation Fund

 1. Cahill NE, Murch L, Wang M, Day AG, Cook D, Heyland DK.
-Do barriers to feeding critically ill patients impede nutrition performance? : A multilevel multivariate analysis.
-BMC Health Service Research.
-In Press.
+The validation of a questionnaire to assess barriers to enteral feeding in critically ill patients: a multicenter international survey.
+BMC Health Serv Res.
+2014;14:197.

 2. Cahill NE, Jiang X, Heyland DK.
 Revised Questionnaire to Assess Barriers to Adequate Nutrition in the Critically ill.
 JPEN J Parenter Enteral Nutr.
-2015.
-[Epub ahead of print]
+2016;40(4):511-8.

 3. Cahill NE, Murch L, Cook D, Heyland DK.
 Implementing a Multifaceted Tailored Intervention to Improve Nutrition Adequacy in Critically Ill Patients: Results of a Multicenter Feasibility Study.
 Critical Care.
 2014;29(4):510-517.